MykeWills/MykeWills/README.md

-> "A jack of all trade is a master of none, but often times better than a master of one." -- Multipotentialite
+> "A jack of all trades is a master of none, but often times better than a master of one." -- Multipotentialite

 ## I Am A Unity Game Developer
 # Michael Wills (aka.
 Enfenyx Gaming)